-19.1 Pre-Approval for Courses Required
+19.1.
+Pre-Approval for Courses Required

-An Applicant may be required by the NCA or may choose to complete law school Courses or obtain a Qualifying Law Degree through an Approved Canadian Common Law Program.
-Prior to registering with an Approved Canadian Common Law Program, an Applicant must obtain from the Executive Director pre-approval of any Courses to be taken to ensure they will satisfy the NCA requirements.
+An Applicant may be required, at the sole discretion of the Executive Director, or may choose to complete law school Courses or obtain a law degree through an institution that offers an Approved Canadian Common Law Program or an institution that grants a Qualifying Law Degree.
+Prior to registering for such Courses, an Applicant must obtain from the Executive Director pre-approval of any Courses to be taken to ensure they will satisfy the NCA requirements.

-19.2 Responsibilities of the Applicant
+19.2.
+Responsibilities of the Applicant

 It is the Applicant's responsibility to research law school Courses and/or Programs and to communicate directly with the law schools that they plan to attend.
-Upon completion of their Course and/or Program requirements, the Applicant must ensure that Original Document transcripts are sent to the NCA directly from the Issuing Institution.
+Upon completion of their Course and/or Program requirements, the Applicant must ensure that Official Document transcripts are sent to the NCA directly from the Issuing Institution.

-20. Awarding a Certificate of Qualification (CQ)
+20. AWARDING A CERTIFICATE OF QUALIFICATION (CQ)